 PASSPORTS.
-It is required that you apply for an Official passport, and it is recommended that you apply for a tourist passport for personal travel.
+It is required that you apply for an official government "no fee" passport and it is recommended that you apply for a tourist passport for personal travel.
 Government passports can take up to six weeks to process.
 If you do not currently have one, it is suggested you apply for one immediately upon receipt of your orders.

-Ensure that your web orders state the actual location of Bahrain, in order to facilitate your application request.
-Official passports are for official travel only.
-If accompanied dependents are authorized, they must possess a valid Official passport.
-If they do not have an Official passport, then Visas must be purchased per family member.
-All family members must have at minimum a tourist passport.
+Ensure that your web orders state the actual location of Bahrain in order to facilitate your application request.

+Official government no fee passports are for official travel only.
+If accompanied dependents are authorized, they must possess a valid no fee passport.
 Information on passports is available from the U.S. State Department's website.
-Depending on where you are currently stationed, your local installation Personnel Support Detachment (PSD) will process Official passports.
+Depending on where you are currently stationed, either your local installation Personnel Support Detachment (PSD) will process official passports.
+Visas are not required prior to entry.

 The Bahrain Visa must be obtained after arrival (see MP Directorate for assistance).
-Before applying for your Visa and Bahrain Central Population Registry (CPR) you must obtain dependent entry approval through the MP Directorate and the NSA Bahrain PSD.
+Before applying for your Bahrain Central Population Registry (CPR) Visa you must obtain dependent entry approval through the MP Directorate and the NSA Bahrain PSD.
 The visa process takes approximately two weeks and the CPR process is 1-2 weeks after the visa.
+No fee passports must be valid for at least six months beyond expected departure dates from Bahrain.